wavefrontHQ/docs/pages/doc/integrations_aws_overview.md

 1. Configure the integration properties:
      - **Name** - Name to identify the integration.
      - **Role ARN** - The Role ARN from your Amazon account.
+1. (Optional) If you want to skip the ingestion of support service limit metrics (also known as service quotas), that is, metrics namespace `aws.limits.*`, disable **Service Limit Metrics**.
 1. (Optional) If you want to configure a CloudTrail integration, click **Show Advanced Options**.
      - **Bucket Name** - Enter the S3 bucket containing CloudTrail logs.